rangle/angular-training-slides/slides/src/content/ngrx.md

 ## Actions

-1. Responsible for communication between parts of redux
+1. Responsible for passing data towards the store
 1. Implemented with [Observable](http://reactivex.io/rxjs/) streams
 1. Use actions instead of function invocation
 1. Listeners are responsible to determine how to react to actions